 Security Accreditation Scheme - Consolidated Security Requirements and Guidelines

-Change Request to Version 7.1
+Perso_SC Clarification Change Request to Version 7.1 DRAFT v01

 This is a Non-binding Permanent Reference Document of the GSMA

 Security Classification: Non-confidential

 Access to and distribution of this document is restricted to the persons permitted by the security classification.
 This document is subject to copyright protection.
 This document is to be used only for the purposes for which it has been supplied and information contained in it must not be disclosed or in any other way made available, in whole or in part, to persons other than those permitted under the security classification without the prior written approval of the Association.